developerstephanieb/devops/certificates/aws_cloud_practitioner/clfc02_technologies_and_concepts.md

 ### Databases

-**AWS Database Services** offer a range of purpose-built databases optimized for specific use cases, ranging from traditional relational systems to high-performance NoSQL engines.
-Choosing the right database depends on the data structure, query requirements, and scalability needs.
+**Databases** in the cloud provide organized storage for data, allowing for efficient retrieval, management, and updates.
+AWS offers a broad range of database options, categorized primarily by their data model and management level.

+- **Managed vs. Unmanaged**:
+  - **Unmanaged (Self-Managed)**: Involves provisioning an EC2 instance and installing a database engine (like MySQL or Oracle) manually.
+This provides full control over the configuration but requires the user to handle all patching, backups, and scaling.
+  - **Managed Services**: Services like Amazon RDS or Amazon DynamoDB where AWS handles the "heavy lifting" of database administration, including hardware provisioning, setup, patching, and backups.
+This allows focus to remain on application development.
-- **Relational vs. Non-Relational**: **Relational Databases (SQL)** store data in rows and tables with a fixed schema and are ideal for structured data and complex transaction processing (e.g., financial systems). **Non-Relational Databases (NoSQL)** use flexible schemas (like key-value pairs or documents) and are optimized for horizontal scaling and rapid iteration (e.g., product catalogs, user profiles).
+- **Relational Databases (SQL)**: These databases store data in a structured format using rows and tables with a fixed schema.
+They rely on Structured Query Language (SQL) and are ideal for complex transaction processing (e.g., ERP systems, financial records).
+They typically scale vertically (adding more power to a single instance).

-- **Amazon Relational Database Service (Amazon RDS)**: A managed service that simplifies the setup, operation, and scaling of a relational database.
-It automates administrative tasks such as hardware provisioning, database setup, patching, and backups.
-Supported engines include MySQL, PostgreSQL, MariaDB, Oracle Database, and SQL Server.

-- **Amazon Aurora**: A fully managed relational database engine compatible with MySQL and PostgreSQL.
-It is built for the cloud, providing up to five times the throughput of standard MySQL and three times the throughput of standard PostgreSQL.
-It automatically replicates six copies of data across three Availability Zones for high durability.

-- **Amazon DynamoDB**: A key-value and document database that delivers single-digit millisecond performance at any scale.
-It is fully managed, serverless, and can handle more than 10 trillion requests per day, making it suitable for mobile, web, gaming, and IoT applications.

-- **Amazon ElastiCache**: A fully managed in-memory data store, typically used as a cache to improve application performance.
-By storing frequently accessed data in memory (using Redis or Memcached), it reduces the load on the primary database and decreases latency for end-users.

-- **Amazon Redshift**: A fully managed, petabyte-scale data warehouse service in the cloud.
-It uses columnar storage and parallel query execution to allow for the analysis of massive datasets using standard SQL.
-It is distinct from transactional databases (like RDS) as it is optimized for analytics and reporting (OLAP).

-- **AWS Database Migration Service (AWS DMS)**: A tool used to migrate databases to AWS securely.
-The source database remains fully operational during the migration, minimizing downtime.
-It supports homogenous migrations (e.g., Oracle to Oracle) as well as heterogeneous migrations (e.g., Oracle to Aurora).
+- **Non-Relational Databases (NoSQL)**: These databases use flexible schemas (such as key-value pairs, documents, or graphs) rather than rigid tables.
+They are optimized for high-performance, massive scale, and rapid iteration.
+They typically scale horizontally (adding more servers to the cluster).
+- **High Availability (Multi-AZ)**: A deployment configuration (common in Amazon RDS) where a primary database instance is automatically replicated to a standby instance in a different Availability Zone.
+If the primary fails, AWS automatically fails over to the standby, minimizing downtime.
+- **Read Scalability (Read Replicas)**: A feature that allows for the creation of read-only copies of a database.
+Applications can route read traffic to these replicas to reduce the load on the primary database, thereby improving overall performance for read-heavy workloads.
+- **In-Memory Databases**: specialized databases (like Amazon ElastiCache) that store data in primary memory (RAM) rather than on disk.
+This results in microsecond latency, making them ideal for caching frequently accessed data to speed up applications.

 ---